 You need a car insurance policy to legally drive any car, whether new or used.
 The amount of coverage you need depends on where you live.
 Each state has its own minimum car insurance requirements.
 No state requires full coverage insurance.

-A full coverage policy combines multiple types of protection that cover both damage you cause to others and damage to your own vehicle from accidents, theft, weather and other incidents.
+A full coverage policy combines liability coverage with other types of protection to cover both the damage you cause to others and damage to your own vehicle from accidents, theft, weather and other incidents.
 The table below breaks down what's included and what each coverage does.

 Coverage Type | Description |